 Birthplace: Walla Walla, Washington, United States of Americasee more on Adrienne Alexander

-Verna Fields was an American film editor, film and television sound editor, educator, and entertainment industry executive.
+Verna Fields (née Hellman; March 21, 1918 – November 30, 1982) was an American film editor, film and television sound editor, educator, and entertainment industry executive.
 In the first phase of her career, from 1954 through to about 1970, Fields mostly worked on smaller projects that gained little recognition.
 She was the sound editor for several television shows in the 1950s.
-She worked on independent films, on government-supported documentaries of the 1960s, and on some minor studio films such as Peter Bogdanovich's first film, Targets.
+She worked on independent films (including The Savage Eye (1959), on government-supported documentaries of the 1960s, and on some minor studio films such as Peter Bogdanovich's first film, Targets (1968).
 For several years in the late 1960s, she was a film instructor at the University of Southern California.
-Her one major studio film, El Cid, led to her only industry recognition in this phase of her ...more on Wikipedia
+Her one ...more on Wikipedia

-Birthplace: St. Louis, Missouri, United States of Americasee more on Verna Fields
+Birthplace: St. Louis, Missourisee more on Verna Fields